MainfluxLabs/docs/docs/dev-guide.md

 - `thing.create` for thing creation,
 - `thing.update` for thing update,
 - `thing.remove` for thing removal,
-- `thing.connect` for connecting a thing to a channel,
-- `thing.disconnect` for disconnecting thing from a channel,
-- `channel.create` for channel creation,
+- `profile.create` for profile creation,
-- `channel.update` for channel update,
+- `profile.update` for profile update,
-- `channel.remove` for channel removal.
+- `profile.remove` for profile removal.

 By fetching and processing these events you can reconstruct `things` service state.
 If you store some of your custom data in `metadata` field, this is the perfect